ala-bchir/Weather-APP-/README.md

 Run
 ---

-Open a new Terminal at your installed folder , and use `node server.js` to run the server then  copy this link http://localhost:3000/ and paste int into your browser.
+Open a new Terminal at your installed folder , and use `node server.js` to run the server then [click here](http://localhost:3000/) or  copy this link "http://localhost:3000/" and paste int into your browser